Thunder (luchador): Professional wrestling career

+Forward started his wrestling career in 2007 in Australia.
+From 2010 to 2011, He worked as Taipan for Okinawa Pro Wrestling in Okinawa, Japan.

 In late 2012, the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) began showing videos of an unidentified masked wrestler, simply referred to as "Mr. 2013".
 Later on the promos revealed that the man in question was an Australian wrestler called Thunderbird.
 It was originally believed that Thunderbird was someone who had already worked for CMLL and appeared on TV under a different name and mask and others believed it was Chris Masters coming to CMLL under a new persona.
 In later promos Thunderbird's Australian accent confirmed that this was someone who had not worked for CMLL before, making him the first Australian to wrestle for CMLL.
 When he finally made his in-ring debut on 28 January 2013 his name was shortened to simply "Thunder".
 Thunder teamed up with Rush and La Mascara to defeat the trio of Averno, Mephisto and El Terrible.
 On 18 March, Thunder teamed up with El Terrible for a Torneo Increibles de Parejas (incredible pairs tournament) in Puebla, Puebla, the tournament featured tag teams made up of a tecnico ("good guy") and a rudo ("Bad guy") wrestler specifically for the tournament.
 Thunder and rudo El Terrible defeated the team of Ángel de Oro and Rey Escorpión in the first round, but lost to La Sombra and Mr. Águila in the second round and was eliminated from the tournament.
 In October 2013, Thunder teamed up with Tritón to compete for a shot at the CMLL World Tag Team Championship, but the team lost in the first round to Los Invasores (Morphosis and Kraneo).
 On 25 October Thunder made his debut on CMLL's Super Viernes ("Super Friday") show, the promotion's main show, teaming up with Rush and La Sombra as the team lost to El Terrible, Vangelis and Tama Tonga.
 In early 2014 Thunder stopped making wrestling appearances for CMLL, with no official explanation given for why he stopped working for CMLL.
 He later revealed that he suffered a leg injury that forced him to not compete while recuperating.